biojs/edu/series/101/60_publish_it.md

 > Errare human est

 If you have fixed them and want to deploy a new version of your component, run `npm publish` again.
+(hint: you need to change version for a new deployment)
 {% endhlblock %}

 {% alert ok %}